Who runs the United Way of Central Georgia?

-United Way volunteers provide accountability for donations to the Community Impact Fund.
-Simply put, the Community Impact Fund takes the guesswork out of giving and makes sure your dollars will be directed to local agency programs and community initiatives that attack the root causes of community problems, such as nurturing children and youth, increasing people's economic self-sufficiency, promoting health, wellness and safeety, as well as meeting people's basic needs.
+United Way volunteers provide accountability for donations to United Way.
+Simply put, United Way takes the guesswork out of giving and makes sure your dollars will be directed to local agency programs and community initiatives that attack the root causes of community problems, such as nurturing children and youth, increasing people's economic self-sufficiency, encouraging citizens to get involved and making families stronger.
 Trained, knowledgeable volunteers - people who live and work in our community - invest your gift to United Way.

 The United Way fundraising campaign does not cover any agency's entire budget.
-United Way funds are used for targeted programs and services.
+United Way funds are used for programs and services.
 Therefore, portions of an agency's budget need to be funded by other means, such as government contracts, fees and supplemental fundraising activities.

-To qualify for consideration as a United Way member agency, an agency must be recognized by the IRS as a 501(c)3 nonprofit organization, led by a volunteer Board of Directors, and provide human services to residents in United Way of Central Georgia's regional operating territory.
-Greatest consideration for membership is given to agencies whose programs align with United Way of Central Georgia's targeted program priorities such as early childhood development, youth development, and programs for families and seniors.
-Any agency that meets United Way of Central Georgia's basic requirements for membership consideration, believes it is providing services that align with United Way's priorities and does not duplicate an existing United Way member agency program should contact Tammie Collins at 478.745.4732 x103 to discuss partnership possibilities.
+To qualify for consideration as a United Way program partner, an agency must be recognized by the IRS as a 501(c)3 nonprofit organization; led by a volunteer Board of Directors and provide human services to residents with United Way of Central Georgia's regional operating territory.
+Greatest consideration for membership is given to agencies whose programs align with United Way of Central Georgia's targeted program priorities such as Early Childhood Development, Youth Development, and programs for Families and Seniors.
+Any agency that meets United Way of Central Georgia's basic requirements for membership consideration believes it is providing services that align with United Way's priorities and does not duplicate an existing program partner should contact Tammie Collins at (478) 621-7795 to discuss partnership possibilities.